DeeMcCart/CI_PP2_HumbleNumble/README.md

 * no time-out - can fit into small pockets of time as game will remain on-screen until 6 guesses completed
 * feedback and interaction - user immediately gets feedback for each guess
 * statistic tracking - user can track # of attempts to solve, number of days solved, success rates
-* communication - user can share their problem-solving pattern (without revealing any part of the solution) to friends who may also play
+* peer-group communication - user can share their problem-solving pattern (without revealing any part of the solution) to friends who may also play

 ### UX Design Strategy Analysis - Existing Numble Games
 https://thenumble.app/ <br>